Skip to main content

 Node Owners

-Node owners can make full use of their purchased resources and are not limited to 8 hours.
+Node owners can make full use of their purchased resources and have higher wall time limits.
 Be sure to change the selected queue from work1 to your owner's queue at the top of the OnDemand form.
 Once changing to an owner queue, you should be able to specify custom chunk count, CPU count, memory, and walltime.

 For users who need more resources or runtime, run your code as a batch job.
 Python scripts, Jupyter notebooks, and R scripts can all be run from a batch job.
 Within a batch job, you are no longer subjected to the limits shown in the Open OnDemand session creation forms, the limits are higher.
 Be sure to monitor your job and make reasonable resource requests.
 We are happy to help you create batch jobs; join us in office hours or submit a support request.